Your First Step.

 After your own insurance company has exhausted its coverage, you will want to submit your bills to your health insurance company.
 A true health insurance policy in Kansas generally does not get reimbursed later, but other types of insurance coverage such as ERISA plans, Medicare or Medicaid will.

 After your claim is ready for settlement, the liability insurance company will pay.
 The liability insurance company is the insurance company for the driver at fault.
-This company will have to pay more than just medical bills.
-Click here for more information.
+This company will have to pay more than just medical bills, often a lot more to compensate you for your injuries, pain and suffering and future problems.